Neonic-Pheonix/BigBrain/README.md

 To start using the app do next:

-- Download and extract the 'ScreenToText' zipped folder
-- In the extracted folder, find the 'ScreenToText.exe' file and create a shortcut for it
+- Download the bigbrain.exe file.
+Create a shortcut for it.
 - In the properties of the shortcut, create a shortcut-key to easily start the app.
 Recommended key combinations can start with 'Ctrl+Alt' and have one more letter key (make sure that the combination is not used in other software).